Photography

 March 28, 1995

 Kodak releases the DC40 camera, which is only the second digital camera for the consumer market.
-While introduced over a year after Apple’s QuickTake 100 camera, Kodak’s marketing was largely responsible for popularizing digital photography.
+While introduced over a year after Apple’s QuickTake 100 camera, it was Kodak’s marketing that was largely responsible for popularizing digital photography in the mid to late 1990’s.